ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 ## Introduction

 This repository contains files and information required to sync the tasks from Microsoft Planner to an Excel file stored in SharePoint, which can then be read by Power BI; so in simple terms it provides an automatic sync between Planner and Power BI.
+You can watch the youtube video of it at https://youtu.be/-U1Nnj95VMo

-The following files are included
+The following files are included in this github

 1. An exported Flow package that copies the Planner data into an Excel file.
 2. An Excel file that holds the Planner data.